HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 -

-4. Complete the reading and questions on Nacirema from the Unit 2 lesson 1 folder.
+3. Complete the reading and questions on Nacirema from the Unit 2 lesson 1 folder if not already done.

 1. Finish lesson on physical anthro